thiquach/aws-projects/aws-lambda-with-api-gateway/readme.md

 ## Implementation Steps

 1. Created an AWS Lambda function that returns "Hello from Lambda!"
-2. Configured a REST API in API Gateway
+2. Configured a REST API in Amazon API Gateway
-3. Created a GET method and integrated it with the Lambda function
+3. Defined a resource and GET method, and integrated it with the Lambda function
-4. Deployed the API to a stage (e.g. dev)
+4. Deployed the API Gateway to a stage (e.g. dev)
-5. Tested the endpoint using curl and browser requests
+5. Invoked the API Gateway endpoint to trigger the lambda function
-6. Verified successful responses and execution logs in CloudWatch
+6. Verified the response returned "Hello from Lambda!" successfully

 ## Security Considerations